OceanographyforEveryone/OpenCTD/README.md

 Don't forget to reflash the [OpenCTD software](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/OpenCTD_qDuino) to the Qduino Mini after calibration is done.
 Conductivity should be recalibrated at least once per year.

 Converting conductivity to PSU is a complex equation that is temperature dependent.
 This [UNESCO paper](http://unesdoc.unesco.org/images/0005/000598/059832eb.pdf) outlines the basic equations.
-We are working on an Excel template that will perform those conversion for you.
+We are working on an Excel template that will perform those conversions for you.

 ### 7.0 Your first cast.